Constitution of the Netherlands: History

+Establishment of the Kingdom of the Netherlands

-After the French troops had been driven out by Russian Cossacks, the new independent state of the Netherlands, a principality, was established by the constitution of 29 March 1814, the Grondwet van den Staat der Verëenigde Nederlanden.
-William VI of Orange, instated on 2 December 1813 as "Sovereign Prince" by acclamation, and only accepting "under the safeguard of a free constitution, assuring your freedom against possible future abuses", had first appointed a number of men of good standing as electors and these approved the constitution, written by a commission headed by Gijsbert Karel van Hogendorp.
+After the French troops were driven out by Russian Cossacks, the new Sovereign Principality of the United Netherlands was established by the constitution of 29 March 1814, the Grondwet van den Staat der Verëenigde Nederlanden.
+William VI of Orange was instated on 2 December 1813 as "Sovereign Prince" by acclamation, but and only accepted "under the safeguard of a free constitution, assuring your freedom against possible future abuses."
+He first appointed 600 men of good standing as electors (Assembly of Notables) and these approved the constitution, written by a commission headed by Gijsbert Karel van Hogendorp.
 On 24 August 1815 William — since 16 March King William I of the Netherlands — having proclaimed himself King of the larger United Netherlands six days earlier, issued the first version of the current constitution, the Grondwet voor het Koningrijk der Nederlanden or Loi fondamentale du Royaume des Pays-Bas, establishing the United Kingdom of the Netherlands, now expanding his realm with the territory of the present state of Belgium, which would again secede from it in 1830.
 It included a limited unentrenched bill of rights, with freedom of religion, the principle of habeas corpus, the right of petition and freedom of the press as its main points.
-In the Treaty of London of 1814 the Allies had ordered that the original Dutch state would devise the new constitution.
-It had been approved by the new States General (consisting of 55 members) of the Northern Netherlands, but rejected by the majority of appointed electors (796 against 527) of the Southern Netherlands.
-As 126, however, had indicated that they were against because of the (by them still considered too limited) freedom of religion, which was mandatory under the Treaty of Vienna that ordered the union of the Northern and the Southern Netherlands, their votes and those of the men having refused to vote, were added to the minority, and by this infamous "Hollandic Arithmetic" William felt justified to proclaim the new kingdom.
+In the Treaty of London of 1814 the Allies ordered that the original Dutch state would devise a new constitution.
+It was approved by the new States General (consisting of 55 members) of the Northern Netherlands, but rejected by the majority of appointed electors (796 against 527) of the Southern Netherlands.
+However, 126 appointed members indicated that they objected to the new constitution because they believed in stronger provisions for freedom of religion.
+Since freedom of religion was guaranteed under the Treaty of Vienna, their votes and abstaining votes were counted in support of the new constitution instead.
+This infamous "Hollandic Arithmetic" left William feeling justified in his proclamation of the new kingdom.